vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/rolling-upgrades.md

 ---

-You will demonstrate how to achieve zero downtime upgrades of your `pal-tracker` application running on Tanzu Application Service.
+You will demonstrate how to achieve zero downtime upgrades of your `pal-tracker` application running on *Tanzu Application Service*.

-## Learning Outcomes
+## Learning outcomes

 After completing the lab, you will be able to:

-- Demonstrate zero downtime upgrades on Tanzu Application Service.
+- Demonstrate zero downtime upgrades on *Tanzu Application Service*.

 ## Getting started